teknoboten/twiitr/README.md

-# Tweeter Project
+# Twiitr 🦜

-Tweeter is a simple, single-page Twitter clone.
+Twiitr is a simple, responsive, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.

 ## Getting Started

-1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
+1. Create a new repo using this one as [as a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

-2. Clone your repository onto your local device.
+2. Clone your new repo locally:
+`git clone <git@github.com:you/your-repo-here.git> twiitr`

+3. Inside your new repo and install dependancies:
-3. Install dependencies using the `npm install` command.
+`npm install`

+4. Start the server:
-3. Start the web server using the `npm run local` command.
+`npm run local`

+5. Open a browser and [get to twiitin](http://localhost:8080/)!
 The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.

 ## Dependencies